xagau/Placeholders-X16R/doc/list-of-public-repository.md

 ## Repository Seed List

 below is a list of repositories that have a full / filtered copy of the placeholder repository.
 If you have installed a copy of the public repo, please add it to this list as a pull request.
+For the time being those who setup and run a copy of the repository will receive incentives.

 * explore.placeh.io
 * 142.93.134.113